 Figure 8 illustrates housing density across West Kelowna's neighbourhoods.
 Housing density is the number of houses in a given area.
 In this case, hectares are used (1 hectare = 2.5 acres) to measure density.
-Areas with higher housing density are shown with larger circles, while areas with lower density are sparser with smaller circles.
+Areas with higher housing density are shown with larger circles, while areas with lower density are sparser with

-Housing density helps determine the number of people who are currently living in an area.
-Housing density is the number of units of housing in a given area.
-I house on a one hectare parcels is I unit per hectare (uph), and a 10 unit townhouse complex on the same parcel of land would be 10 units per hectare.
-This analysis helps in planning for efficient use of infrastructure and identifying where to focus new investments or services, and what demand for services may exist.
+Housing density helps compare the number of people who are currently living in one area with another.
+Housing density is the number of units of housing in a given area, measured as a ratio.
+For example, 1 hourse on a one hectare parcel is 1 unit per hectare (uph) and a 10 unit townhouse complex on the same parcel of land would be 10 units per hectare .This analysis helps in planning for efficient use of infrastructure and identifying where to focus new investments or services, and what demand for services may exist.

 Currently in West Kelowna, the most densely populated areas are the Westbank, Westbank Centre, and Shannon Lake neighbourhoods.
 The South Boucherie and Casa Loma shorelines have pockets of higher density.
 Outlying areas have lower density.

-This map illustrates the state of housing density in the City of West Kelowna for existing and already constructed/occupied homes.
-It uses addressing and housing unit data to show the relative number of houses per hectare.
+This map illustrates the current state of housing density in the City of West Kelowna for existing and already constructed/occupied homes.
+It uses addressing and housing unit data to show the relative the number of houses per hectare of land.
 It does not show how the city plans to manage and increase density in the future.
 While the results may be obvious to those familiar with the City, such as the highest density in the Westbank Centre neighbourhood, a graphic representation, combined with other mapping analysis can help identify patterns, future growth potential, or relative impact of new housing in areas of the City.